Epstein-Barr Virus Infection (cont.)

 In addition to lymphoproliferative syndrome, EBV is associated with some cancers.
 One such cancer is lymphoma of the brain.
 Lymphoma of the brain is most common in people with advanced AIDS but also occurs in other immunosuppressed states.
 Nasopharyngeal cancer, Burkitt's lymphoma, and some types of Hodgkin's lymphoma are also associated with EBV.
-The exact mechanisms by which EBV helps to transform normal lymphocytes into cancer cells is not fully understood.
+The exact mechanism by which EBV helps to transform normal lymphocytes into cancer cells is not fully understood.

 EBV is associated with a condition called oral hairy leukoplakia.
 This is a white plaque on the side of the tongue that cannot be removed by gentle scraping.
 It is most common in people with AIDS or other immunosuppressive states.

 Mononucleosis causes fatigue, which can sometimes last for weeks or even longer.
 Therefore, chronic infection with EBV (CEBV) has been investigated as a cause of chronic fatigue syndrome (CFS), also called systemic exertion intolerance disease (SEID).
 Studies to date have not been able to find a causal link between EBV and CFS.
 In CFS, there is a chronic lack of energy often associated with difficulty concentrating or generalized pain.
 CFS is more common among women than men and occurs in early to middle adulthood.
 Blood tests are usually normal.
 There is no specific diagnostic test for CFS and the cause remains unknown.

 Must Read Articles Related to Epstein-Barr Virus Infection